The Huntingtons: Background

-In early 2001, Rock 'N' Roll Habits for the New Wave, a collection of newly recorded versions of selected songs from the band's pre-Tooth&Nail era, was released.
+In early 2001, Rock 'N' Roll Habits for the New Wave, a collection of newly recorded versions of selected songs from the band's pre-Tooth & Nail era, was released.
 Upon completion of this record, Josh Zimmer left the band and original drummer, Mikee, came back to help the band with their next record, Songs in the Key of You, which was released in mid-2001.

-Cliffy left the band just before the release of the Songs in the Key of You record and after a short break, the band regrouped with a new guitarist (Andy Dibiaso) and drummer (Rick Wise).
-They toured extensively in the US, Canada and made their second trip to Europe 2002.

-2003 brought two more releases from the band: a split EP, The Soothing Sounds of..., and their final full-length of all new original material, Self-Titled Album.